Design System Evolution Over the Years:

 6.

-We created two Slack channels for design and development support and established office hours to answer questions and guide the teams in component implementation.
+Support infrastructure & adoption facilitation We created Slack channels for design and development support and established office hours to guide teams in component implementation.

 Allstate Design System Pattern Examples